Dingseewhole/Robust_Deconfounder_master/README.md

-# InterD
+# Robust Deconfounder
-This is the official pytorch implementation of InterD, a debiasing method for recommendation system.
-InterD is proposed in the paper:
+This is a pytorch implementation of Robust Deconfounder (RD), a robust debiasing method for recommendation system.
+Robust Deconfounder is proposed in the paper:

-[Interpolative Distillation for Unifying Biased and Debiased Recommendation]
+[Addressing Unmeasured Confounder for Recommendation with Sensitivity Analysis]

-by  Sihao Ding, Fuli Feng, Xiangnan He, Jinqiu Jin, Wenjie Wang, Yong Liao and Yongdong Zhang
+by  Sihao Ding, Peng Wu, Fuli Feng, Xiangnan He, Yitong Wang, Yong Liao and Yongdong Zhang

-Published at SIGIR 2022.
+Published at SIGKDD 2022.
 If you use this code please cite our paper.

 ## Introduction

-InterD is a method that unifies biased and debiased methods as teachers to ahcieve strong performance on both normal biased test and debiased test with alleviating over-debiased issue and bias amplification issue in recommendation.
+RD is a method that combats the unmeasured confounder based on propensity-based recommender models.
+We use sensitivity analysis to estimate the effect of unmeasured confounders, and employ the adversarial learning mechanism to train amodel that more robusts to unmeasured confounders.

 ## Environment Requirement